ankitskvmdam/clean-jsdoc-theme/README.md

 ## Usage

-Clone repository to your designated jsdoc template directory, then
+Clone repository to your designated JSDoc template directory, then run the following command:

 ```bash
 jsdoc entry-file.js -t path/to/clean-jsdoc-theme